WorldBank-Transport/ram-backend/README.md

 Will prepare all the needed tables for the database and the bucket for storage.
 Both the database and the bucket will be removed and created anew. **Data will be lost.**

 Other available options:
+- `--db` - Sets up the db structure.
+- `--bucket` - Sets up the storage bucket.
 - `--data` - Sets up database and data fixtures.
-If the data fixtures are not needed use `--db` instead.
-- `--bucket` - Sets up the storage bucket.
+This also sets up the db and bucket, so it's not needed to be used with the previous commands.

 Full setup with fixtures example:
 *(The `--` is important and can't be omitted)*
 ```
-npm run setup -- --data --bucket
+npm run setup -- --data
 ```

 ### Usage